turbot/guardrails-samples/policy_packs/azure/cis_v200/section3/README.md

 categories: ["cis"]
 ---

-# Enforce Azure CIS v2.0.0 - Section 3 - Storage Accounts
+# Azure CIS v2.0.0 - Section 3 - Storage Accounts

 This section covers security recommendations to follow to set storage account policies on an Azure Subscription.
 An Azure storage account provides a unique namespace to store and access Azure Storage data objects.